Ways that Training Can Drive Your Employees’ Productivity

 UNDERSTANDING THE ROI OF YOUR TRAINING

 Everyone wants to receive a return on their investment.
 While training is a big investment in the short term, it can provide many benefits over the long term.
-However, the return on investment on training can be difficult to measure.
+However, the return on investment on training can be difficult to measure, so rather proof the ROI of your training program.
 Organizations should always have specific measurements against which they can view the efficacy of the training exercise.
 Although calculating the return on investment may be tricky, organizations can use these measurements to gain insight on how beneficial their investment was to the organization: